conan-io/docs/systems_cross_building/cross_building.rst

 .. _cross_building_android:

-Linux/Windows/Macos to Android
+Linux/Windows/macOS to Android
 ..............................

-Cross bulding a library for Android is very similar to the previous examples, except the complexity of managing different architectures (armeabi, armeabi-v7a, x86, arm64-v8a) and the Android API levels.
+Cross building a library for Android is very similar to the previous examples, except the complexity of managing different architectures (armeabi, armeabi-v7a, x86, arm64-v8a) and the Android API levels.

 Download the Android NDK `here <https://developer.android.com/ndk/downloads>`_ and unzip it.